Food is Medicine Community Action Plan

 - Lack of sustainable and reliable funding source

 - A “push-pull” between pressures to both scale up and provide more tailored programming (e.g., interventions that are culturally relevant; serve pediatric populations; serve pregnant populations).
-CBOs may end up providing tailored programming not because they have the right experience or ability, but because they are responding to a guaranteed funding source.
+Community-based organizations may end up providing tailored programming not because they have the right experience or ability, but because they are responding to a guaranteed funding source.
 This ultimately does not benefit the intended populations

 Ideas for bridging gaps in CBO-health care partnerships

-Payer misunderstandings about CBOs (from CBO perspective)
+Payer misunderstandings about community-based organizations (from their perspective)

 - Payers often want programs that run for longer periods of time, which is generally impossible without significant funding, or payers want programs to show dramatic change (e.g., in biomarkers or health care cost) within a very short period of time